 How much do Instagram ads cost?

-As a social-media-savvy marketer, you should at least consider advertising on Instagram.
-It can be an accurate, effective means of reaching the right prospects at various stages in their buyer’s journeys.
-You can leverage the platform to raise brand awareness, guide consideration, or convert leads into customers.
+Advertising on Instagram can be an accurate and effective way of reaching the right prospects at various stages in their buyer’s journeys.
+If done right, your business can leverage the platform to generate interest in your products or services and turn users into customers.

 But, how should you approach placing ads on the platform?
 What should your budget look like?
 And who should you be targeting?

-How are Instagram Ad costs determined?
+How are Instagram ad costs determined?

 Budgets are exactly what they sound like — the total amount of money a company is willing to allocate for an entire campaign.
 A budget is structured either on a daily basis or by the total cost of a campaign lifecycle.